flagpolejs/flagpole/docs/about.md

 - Full browser testing with Puppeteer
 - Super-fast HTML DOM testing with Cheerio (jQuery for Node)
-- REST API/JSON End Points
+- REST API/JSON End Points with Schema Snapshots
 - Lightweight image tester that can verify the dimensions, mime and file size without downloading the whole thing
 - Stylesheets including basic CSS validation
 - Basic validation for other resources like JavaScript